carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 Furthermore, it's a mature and well-tested database engine, it's lightweight, and it has a small footprint, all of which should make it a good fit for Duplicati, both in terms of performance, stability, deployability, and ease of use.

 However, achieving high performance with SQLite requires some tuning and optimizations, especially when dealing with large datasets and high query rates.
-This became especially apparent while investigating the performance of Duplicati's recreate database operation.
+This became especially apparent as SQLite should be able to handle close to 1M queries per second, but during Duplicati's recreate database operation we saw significantly lower performance.
 Here we found that a considerable amount of time spent was a series of SQL queries, especially the pattern; `SELECT`, return row if found, otherwise, `INSERT` a new row.
-As the database grew, each query would take longer and longer, starting at around 200k queries per second, ending below 50k queries per second, with a negative trend.
+As the database grew, each query would take longer and longer, starting at around 200k queries per second, ending below 50k queries per second, with steadily decreasing performance.
 This led to this investigation, as SQLite is supposed to be fast, and it was not performing as expected.
 Even the initial throughput of 200k queries per second was nowhere near the 1M queries per second that SQLite should be able to do.